A special clause in a real estate purchase contract can save you tens of thousands of dollars.

 - Due Diligence

-A Due Diligence clause is a powerful Special Conditions clause that gives you carte blanche for cancelling the contract for reasons of your choice.
+A Due Diligence clause is a powerful Special Conditions clause that gives you carte blanche to cancel the contract for reasons of your choice.

 With a standard land contract, you have an obligation to be reasonable.
 The other side can challenge you on items such as Pest and Building, Finance etc., insisting on being shown proof of completion of these items.